alexanderbi1984/Wan_classification/data/README_DataModules.md

-# Data Modules: BioVid & Syracuse
+# Data Modules: BioVid, Syracuse, and Multi-Task Wrapper

-This README describes the BioVid and Syracuse PyTorch Lightning DataModules in this project.
+This README describes the BioVid and Syracuse PyTorch Lightning DataModules, and the `CombinedTaskDatasetWrapper` used to prepare their outputs for multi-task learning.

 ## 1. BioVidDataModule (`biovid.py`)